 Below are some super fun, engaging interactive reading games and activities for kids that you must try with today in your class

-To use games more effectively, it’s important to remember that they are best utilized as a review of learned material.
+To use these outdoor and indoor games more effectively, it’s important to remember that they are best utilized as a review of learned material.
 If you are a teacher ready to teach students, use the following method to introduce games into your reading instruction:

 1. Word-Based Snakes And Ladders